 - Establishment of committees.

-Example terms of reference for committees can be found in Ealing's governor toolkit
+Example terms of reference for committees are in Ealing's governor toolkit - GB committees section.

 Minutes of committee meetings